small-cactus/handTrack/README.md

 </p>

 ## Features
-- **Mouse Movement**: Just move your hand in front of the screen to control the mouse.
-It's like using the force.
+- **Mouse Movement**: Just move your hand in front of the screen to control the mouse, your palm should be facing the camera like you're using the force.
 - **Mouse Click**: Touch your index and thumb together to click the mouse.

 ## Demos